joshbooks/minimal-mistakes/_pages/about.md

 things if dealt with gently.
 While I was working for him I automated a release process (by writing a transpiler in bash), a source code license updating problem (by writing an Ant script that wrote an Ant script and then executed it), and a number of other smaller tasks.
-Then IBM started going through a reorg (still ongoing three years later) and I stopped feeling like I was getting away with murder.
+Then IBM started going through a reorg (reorginization to those lucky enough to be unfamiliar, it's where a company fires people, then decides who should manage who now that there are less people and if you're now a manager your first job is to fire some more people, three years later this particular reorg is still ongoing) and I stopped feeling like I was getting away with murder.
 I was doing less work (indeed for a few months I was doing literally no work) but it felt like the money (it was significantly more money than when I started) was less worth what I had to do to get it (show up to work at 9ish every day and sit on my hands for 8 hours).

-Around this time I was living in a Hacker(/flop/shit) House(/hole) in San Jose, drinking a lot and watching a lot of Silicon Valley.
+Around this time I was living in a hacker house in San Jose (with 8 other people), drinking a lot and watching a lot of Silicon Valley.
 It seemed like start-ups were the hot thing to do, and if you had good ideas and were willing to work hard you could do great things.
 So I joined a start up that you'll